Our Fair Play Discussion Signaled the End of My Marriage

 He then pulled up a spreadsheet of all he did for his clients, all the tasks he was tasked with at work.
 He felt like his paid work, and how much bandwidth that required, should be factored into the equation.

+But my mind was spinning.
 He still doesn’t get it.
 If he doesn’t get it, how can I stay married to him?

 It would take another two years for me to admit the marriage was over.
+And there were, of course, a million factors that went into the end of our marriage.
+But this discussion looms large in my mind.

 Next week I will publish a conversation with Eve Rodsky herself and we discuss how to bring the feminist concepts of Fair Play (and the value of women’s unpaid labor) into divorce.
 I didn’t realize this is an area in which she is now focused, as the systems of family law do not currently have a way to calculate all the labor women do, unpaid, during the course of a marriage.
 You won’t want to miss it.